apache/accumulo-website/_docs-unreleased/development/iterators.md

 Filters have no means to leverage the `seek` method to efficiently skip large portions of Key-Value pairs.

-As such, the `Filter` class functions well for filtering small amounts of data, but is inefficient for filtering large amounts of data.
-The decision to use a `Filter` strongly depends on the use case and distribution of data being filtered.
+As such, the [Filter] class functions well for filtering small amounts of data, but is inefficient for filtering large amounts of data.
+The decision to use a Filter strongly depends on the use case and distribution of data being filtered.

 ### Combiner

-The `Combiner` class is another common abstract Iterator.
+The [Combiner] class is another common abstract Iterator.
 Similar to the `Combiner` interface define in Hadoop's MapReduce framework, implementations of this abstract class reduce multiple Values for different versions of a Key (Keys which only differ by timestamps) into one Key-Value pair.
 Combiners provide a simple way to implement common operations like summation and aggregation without the need to implement the entire Accumulo Iterator interface.

-One important consideration when choosing to design a Combiner is that the "reduction" operation is often best represented when it is associative and commutative.
+One important consideration when choosing to design a [Combiner] is that the "reduction" operation is often best represented when it is associative and commutative.
 Operations which do not meet these criteria can be implemented; however, the implementation can be difficult.

-A second consideration is that a Combiner is not guaranteed to see every Key-Value pair which differ only by timestamp every time it is invoked.
+A second consideration is that a [Combiner] is not guaranteed to see every Key-Value pair which differ only by timestamp every time it is invoked.
 For example, if there are 5 Key-Value pairs in a table which only differ by the timestamps 1, 2, 3, 4, and 5, it is not guaranteed that every invocation of the Combiner will see 5 timestamps.
 One invocation might see the Values for Keys with timestamp 1 and 4, while another invocation might see the Values for Keys with the timestamps 1, 2, 4 and 5.

-Finally, when configuring an Accumulo table to use a Combiner, be sure to disable the Versioning Iterator or set the Combiner at a priority less than the Combiner (the Versioning Iterator is added at a priority of 20 by default).
+Finally, when configuring an Accumulo table to use a [Combiner], be sure to disable the Versioning Iterator or set the Combiner at a priority less than the Combiner (the Versioning Iterator is added at a priority of 20 by default).
 The Versioning Iterator will filter out multiple Key-Value pairs that differ only by timestamp and return only the Key-Value pair that has the largest timestamp.